The best places for an authentic neapolitan pizza in Rome

-Of course Naples is the birthplace of pizza, an art that is even recognized by UNESCO.
+Of course, Naples is the birthplace of pizza, an art that is even recognized by UNESCO.
 It is very different from the Roman version of Pizza.
-The Neapolitan pizza is known for its thick crust and are much more fluffy and moisty, wether the Roman pizza tradition favours a very thing crust.
+Neapolitan pizza is known for its thick crust and is much more fluffy and moist, wether the Roman pizza tradition favours a very thin crust.
 Luckily they also know how to make Neapolitan pizzas in Rome pretty well.
-These are or favorite places:
+These are our favorite places:

 Seu Illuminati

-This is a very popular pizza spot among the Romans, it was even rewarded in 2019 as the best place to eat pizza in Rome (and the eight best of all in Italy) They offer far more than the classic margeritha's on their menu.
-Like for example a ‘fior di cotto’ pizza (squash blossoms, cream and stracciatella).
+This is a very popular pizza spot among the Romans, it was even rewarded in 2019 as the best place to eat pizza in Rome (and the eighth best of all in Italy) They offer far more than the classic Margeritha on their menu.
+Like, for example, a ‘fior di cotto’ pizza (squash blossoms, cream, and stracciatella).
 This pizzeria is located near Porta Portese in Trastevere.

 La gatta mangiona